Jump to accessibility statement Skip to content

 BA (Hons) Performing Arts

-After completing her undergraduate degree in Performing Arts, Olivia Cummings knew she wanted to teach and, after speaking with the Employability and Enterprise Hub, decided pursuing the PGCE PCET course to go into Further Education was the route for her.
-She is currently teaching in a sixth form college, working as a personal development coach.
+After completing her undergraduate degree in Performing Arts, Olivia Cummings knew she wanted to teach and, after speaking to the University, decided pursuing the PGCE Further Education and Skills course to go into this sector was the route for her.
+She's currently teaching in a sixth form college, working as a personal development coach.

-After studying for my undergraduate degree in Performing Arts, I knew I wanted to teach, but needed support to get started.
-The Employability and Enterprise Hub were fantastic at providing careers advice and helped me apply for the PGCE PCET course.
+After studying for the BA (Hons) Performing Arts, I knew I wanted to teach, but needed support to get started.
+The Employability and Enterprise Hub were fantastic at providing careers advice and helped me apply for the PGCE Further Education and Skills course.
 I didn’t even know you could train in Further Education, which really appealed to me, and I chose to study the English pathway so I could teach both English and drama which would improve my employment prospects.

 I initially chose to study at Sunderland after coming for an Open Day – just by looking around I knew I wanted to come here and I didn’t get that feeling in the other places I visited.
 I really liked the atmosphere, and the content of the course looked good to me.